shadowoulse/etchicalPythonscraper/README.md

-## New-Scraper Branch: Example Python Scraper (Art Galleries)
+## UPDATE Branch: Example Python Scraper (Art Galleries)

-This branch contains an **example Python scraper** that collects information from Artsy.net for galleries in Maryland using BeautifulSoup.
+This branch contains an UPDATE **example Python scraper** that collects information from Artsy.net for galleries using BeautifulSoup.

-### What it does
+### What this update does

 - Scrapes Artsy gallery pages for galleries as an example.
 - Collects: